-What is Damavand, where is Damavand?
+What is Damavand, Where is Damavand?

 Damavand is a mountain in Iran.
 Actually, it is the highest mountain of Iran and the highest volcanic mountain of Middle East.
-The name is a mixture of Dam+Avand which means the place of smoke and fog and refers to the volcanic state of the mountain.
+The name is a mixture of Dam+Avand which means the place of smoke and fog.
+It refers to the volcanic state of the mountain.
 Damavand is part of Alborz mountain range, which is in turn part of the northern mountain range of Iran.
 Alborz covers the south of Caspian Sea like a protective wall and stops the humidity from reaching the southern parts.
-From a provincial aspect, the mountain is in Mazandaran Province and a popular destination of mountaineering, ski, paragliding, biking, and sky running.
+From a provincial aspect, the mountain is in Mazandaran Province and a popular destination of mountaineering, trekking, ski, paragliding, biking, and sky running.

 How to Ascend?